Intermediate word of the day: suicide

 Sometimes young people get together and make a suicide pact – they make an agreement that they are going to kill themselves in the same way and at the same time.
 Often, when people are planning to kill themselves, they leave a suicide note, which at least offers some kind of explanation of why they’ve done what they’ve done.
 And, of course, I’m sure you’ve all heard of suicide bombers – terrorists who blow themselves up when they detonate a bomb they’re carrying (maybe in a suicide belt), in the hope that it will kill and injure lots of other people around them.

 Suicide attempts sometimes go wrong, of course and the person survives.
 There’s then usually some discussion of whether they really meant to kill themselves or whether it was really a cry of help.
 Lots of people do survive countless suicide attempts, often because they’ve had the love and support of their friends and family.
-They may also have been encouraged to seek counseling or get some kind of therapy, which helps them to address their issues and move on.
+They may also have been encouraged to seek counselling or get some kind of therapy, which helps them to address their issues and move on.
 Wherever you are in the world, there’ll be a helpline you can call.
-You can find details on sites like this one.

 We also use the idea of suicide as a metaphor – to talk about something you do that’s likely to have very bad results for you.
 The Brexit vote to leave the European Union is often referred to as economic suicide, yet any politician who says there should be another vote on the matter would probably be committing political suicide.
 You can also commit social suicide by admitting to liking something extremely unfashionable or to having unpopular opinions on important issues.